labmlai/labml/readme.md

 [Github Repository](https://github.com/vpj/lab)

-This library lets you organize machine learning experiments.
+This library helps you organize machine learning experiments.
+It is a quite small library, and most of the modules can be used independently of each other.

 ## Features